herveleclerc/katacoda/challenge-linux/task_3.md

 - name: `my-resource-group`
 - location: `North Europe`

-Once the resource group is created, get the properties of the resource group and output them to a file named `az-resource-group.txt`. 💡 Don't forget to use the `-o tsv` parameter in your `az` command.
+Once the resource group is created, get the properties of the resource group and output them to a file named `az-resource-group.txt`.

+💡 Tip: Don't forget to use the `-o tsv` parameter in your `az` command.